C0D1UM/technical-standard/angular/authentication/README.md

 You should not save user profile into SessionStorage.
 Different between LocalStorage and SessionStorage is below.

-* LocalStorage will save data and share that data when user open 2 tabs.
+* LocalStorage will save data and share that data when user open second tabs.
 * SessionStorage will not share data when across tabs.
 * SessionStorage will automatically deleted when user close tab, but does not delete when user refresh website.

-Here is what happen if you use sessionStorage to save user token/profiles.
+Here is what happen if you use SessionStorage to save user token/profiles.

-* If user open 2 tabs of the same website and user profile changes, it does not changes on other tab.
+* If user open second tabs of the same website and user profile changes, it will not change on the first tab.
-* If user logout first tabs, second tab is still logged in.
+* If user logout from the first tabs, second tab is still logged in.
-* user have to login again when close tab and open a new one.
+* User have to login again when close tab and open a new one.

 ## LocalStorage VS Cookie